Yaachaka/C_book_solutions/Chap05: Selection Statements/knkcch05readme.txt

 If the vlaue of area-code is in the table, the switch statement will print the corresponding city name.
 Otherwise, the switch statement will display the message "Area code not recognized.".
-Use the technique discussed in Section 5.3 to make the switch statement as simple as poissible.
+Use the technique discussed in Section 5.3 to make the switch statement as simple as possible.

 ===========================================================================
 PROGRAMMING PROJECTS